 Anwar Horani, a Palestinian Syrian who fled to Greece in 2016, had earned a physiotherapy degree from Al-Baath University in Homs.
 But when she was forced to leave the country, she wasn’t able to bring proof of her studies, and faced the prospect of starting from scratch.
 “Papers are important here,” Horani said — and she didn’t have any.

 There could be tens of thousands of people across Europe in a similar situation to Horani’s.
-But this March, the Council of Europe expanded a program designed to help refugees get proof of the tertiary qualifications they earned back home: a new document called the European Qualifications Passport for Refugees.
+But in March 2018, the Council of Europe expanded a program designed to help refugees get proof of the tertiary qualifications they earned back home: a new document called the European Qualifications Passport for Refugees.

 • For more like this, see our future of work newsfeed.

 The scheme could make refugees’ transition into work and education much smoother, and help host countries benefit more from their skills.
 But it doesn’t seem likely to solve some of the more complex challenges associated with recognising migrants’ foreign qualifications.